 Boundary walls are a key feature of Tadcaster and can be seen throughout the conservation area.
 Generally, they are of limestone rubble construction with occasional limestone ashlar and latenineteenth-century/early-twentieth-century brick.
-Medieval burgage plot boundaries are difficult to read in the historic townscape possibly because many may date back to a pre-conquest (Late Saxon) land ownership.
+Medieval burgage plot boundaries are difficult to read in the historic townscape due in part to a possible Norman reordering of earlier, more organic boundaries associated with pre-conquest (Late Saxon) land ownership.
 This is one of many areas for future research.
 The key characteristics are:

-- Evidence of historic plot boundaries on the High Street and Kirkgate are all confined to the rear of plots as the frontages are near continuous apart from the occasional former coach or cart entrance. - Limestone ashlar boundary walls exist on St Joseph's Street (formerly Back Lane), the most visible of which is a former farm boundary wall, now the wall of the bowling green on St Joseph's Street. - Other boundary walls tend to be hand-made or machinemade brick, capped with sandstone coping stones originally supporting iron railings. - Road signage is limited but often poorly located.
+Evidence of historic plot boundaries on the High Street and Kirkgate are all confined to the rear of plots as the frontages are near continuous apart from the occasional former coach or cart entrance.
+Limestone ashlar boundary walls exist on St Joseph's Street (formerly Back Lane), the most visible of which is a former farm boundary wall (rebuilt in the 1980s using original stone), now the wall of the bowling green on St Joseph's Street.

+- Other boundary walls tend to be hand-made or machine-made brick, capped with sandstone coping stones originally supporting iron railings. - Road signage is limited which is positive, but often poorly located in places where either important buildings are obscured or important views are partially blocked.

-The view down St Joseph Street to the south showing various boundary walls in brick and limestone
+The view down St Joseph's Street to the south showing vari-ous boundary walls in brick and limestone